ICIJ/es-translator/README.md

   --intermediary-language TEXT  An intermediary language to use when no
                                 translation is available between the source
                                 and the target.
-If none is provided this will be calculated automaticly.
+If none is provided this will be calculated automatically.
-  --source-field TEXT           Document field to translate --target-field TEXT           Document field to translate --query-string TEXT           Search query string to filter result --data-dir PATH               Path to the directory where to language model
+  --source-field TEXT           Document field to translate --target-field TEXT           Document field where the translations are stored --query-string TEXT           Search query string to filter result --data-dir PATH               Path to the directory where to language model
                                 will be downloaded